-Depending how big our family and closest surrounding “bubble” it varies on how long does the woman carry this main role.
-Somewhere it’s okay to go back to work, but you are still the one doing the most of the tasks at home, other times – it is “enough” to work part time or freelance in order to care for the kids.
+Depending on how big our family and closest surrounding “bubble” it varies on how long does the woman carry this main role.
+Somewhere it’s okay to go back to work, but you are still the one doing the most of the tasks at home, other times – it is “enough” to work part-time or freelance in order to care for the kids.

 This anxiety and self-doubt raise all these questions: do I still have the skills after time off; are there some new, younger, better candidates; am I a monster for leaving my children “alone”?

-The anxiety grows and creates the mindset when the woman is left to feel helpless.
+The anxiety grows and creates a mindset when the woman is left to feel helpless.